On the Radar

 Industry Insights

-to undertake rulemaking and provide registrants with proactive guidance as needed to
+The SEC continues to undertake rulemaking and provide registrants

-respond to recent market developments while conducting ongoing reviews and oversight
+with proactive guidance as needed to respond to recent market developments while

-to protect investors.
-Under the leadership of Chair Gary Gensler, who took office in
+of Chair Gary Gensler, who took office in April 2021, the Commission has pursued a

-three key themes: efficiency and competition, integrity and disclosure, and
+comprehensive rulemaking agenda embodying three key themes: efficiency and

-resiliency of the markets.
-In the past year, the SEC has issued final rules on
+few years, the SEC has issued final rules on disclosure topics such as

-climate-change disclosures and special-purpose acquisition companies (SPACs).1 At the same time, the SEC has been addressing other issues in the marketplace,
+acquisition companies (SPACs).1 At the same time, the SEC has been addressing other issues in the marketplace,

 To help the SEC meet its responsibilities under the Sarbanes-Oxley Act, the SEC’s